 Think about how you can create more than a well-designed page.
 You want the person to walk away feeling as though they can’t wait to revisit your brand pages.

-You should also take things a step beyond your website and stay connected via email, social media, and text message.
+You should also take things a step beyond your website and stay connected via email, social media, and text messaging for business.
 Ideally, you’ll make a sale and create a relationship with the user.
 You can then market to them over time and build a loyal fan.

 Eleanor Hecks is editor-in-chief at Designerly.
 She was the director at a marketing agency before becoming a freelance web designer.
 Eleanor lives in Philly with her husband and dog, Bear.